Video Games

 Summary

-Scarred Mansion is a strategy game in which you craft cards in your deck with effects you earn and use those cards in the hopes of overcoming encounters with dangerous creatures and hazardous obstacles on your way to escape a haunted house.
+Scarred Mansion is a strategy game in which you craft cards in your deck with components you earn and use those cards in the hopes of overcoming encounters with dangerous creatures and hazardous obstacles on your way to escape a haunted house.

 Roles